 Timothy hay is used most often as cattle and horse feed.
 Its low protein, high fiber, and high energy content make it easily digestible.
 Due to its low protein levels, Timothy hay can be fed regularly to satisfy appetite without excess calories and protein, and in some cases provides enough protein for less active and stabled horses.
 For livestock with higher protein requirements, it is often part of a comprehensive feed program including alfalfa or another legume.

-Around the world, many types of livestock utilize Timothy as part of their feed regimen including goats, camels, and sheep.
+Around the world, many types of livestock utilize Timothy as part of their feed regimen including horses, cattle, goats, camels, and sheep.
 Small animals also benefit from the high fiber levels of timothy hay.
-It is widely used as feed for rabbits, chinchillas, degus, and gerbils fed in unlimited quantities and is very important for digestive health.
+It is widely used as feed for rabbits, chinchillas, degus, and gerbils fed in unlimited quantities and is very important for their digestive health.